RealOrangeOne/docker-db-auto-backup/README.md

 Backups run daily at midnight.
 To change this, add a cron-style schedule to `$SCHEDULE`.
 For more information on the format of the cron strings, please see the [croniter documentation on PyPI](https://pypi.org/project/croniter/).

 Additionally, there is support for [healthchecks.io](https://healthchecks.io). `$HEALTHCHECKS_ID` can be used to specify the id to ping.
 If you're using a self-hosted instance, set `$HEALTHCHECKS_HOST`.

+Files are backed up uncompressed by default, on the assumption a snapshotting or native compressed filesystem is being used (eg ZFS).
+To enable compression, set `$COMPRESSION` to one of the supported algorithms:

+- `gzip`
+- `lzma` / `xz`
+- `bz2`
+- `plain` (no compression - the default)

 ### Example `docker-compose.yml`